yabeshisaac/cloudfix-agent/README.md

 - `app.py` -- minimal Flask web UI wrapping the agent
 - `cloudfix-readonly-policy.json` -- IAM policy to attach to CloudFix's own credentials, scoped to only what it needs
-- `architecture.png` -- architecture diagram
+- `Architecture Digaram.png` -- architecture diagram

 ## How It Works